cvg/limap/README.md

 mkdir -p build && cd build && cmake .. && make -j8 && cd ..
 ```

+For SOLD2 line detector, the pretrained models need to be downloaded from the links provided in the [SOLD2 repo](https://github.com/cvg/SOLD2) and put into `core/detector/SOLD2/pretrained_models`.

 ## Quickstart

 Download the test scene **(100 images)** with the following command.